-This week the members of Summit County Council passed a resolution to proceed with submitting a six-year, 4.50 mills renewal of a tax for the benefit of Summit County Developmental Disabilities Board, or Summit DD, for the purpose of providing community programs and services to adults and children with developmental disabilities.
-The renewal of Summit DD’s operating levy will be on the ballot on November 7.
-This will be Issue 3 on the Nov.
-7 ballot.
+Members of Summit County Council passed a unanimous resolution to proceed with submitting a six-year, 4.50 mills replacement of a tax for the benefit of Summit County Developmental Disabilities Board, or Summit DD, for the purpose of providing community programs and services to adults and children with developmental disabilities.
+The replacement of Summit DD’s operating levy will be on the ballot on November 7.

-This is not a new tax and would continue to fund a lifetime of services for more than 4,700 children and adults with developmental disabilities in Summit County.
+This a replacement of Summit DD’s current millage and would support services for more than 5,000 children and adults with developmental disabilities in Summit County from 2025 – 2030.
 Services include early intervention for infants and young children, support for teens transitioning to adulthood, case management, day programs and employment, transportation, residential and housing resources and community social activities such as Special Olympics.
-Summit DD oversees a broad network of more than 500 private disability service providers in Summit County.
+Summit DD oversees a broad network of more than 800 private disability service providers in Summit County.

 Summit DD will continue to provide information about what the levy funds and what happens if it will not pass.
 The levy campaign is carried out by volunteers representing the ballot issue committee, Support Summit DD.

 Visit our Get Involved page for all the ways you can help Support Summit DD!